glorialulu/TSNet/docs/initial.rst

 An initial condition simulation can be run using the following code:

 .. literalinclude:: ../examples/Tnet1_valve_closure.py
-    :lines: 25-27
+    :lines: 22-24

-:math: `t_0` stands for the time when the initial condition will be calculated.
+:math:`t_0` stands for the time when the initial condition will be calculated.
 More information on the initializer can be found in the API documentation, under
 :class: `~wmoc.simulation.initialize.Initializer`.